mlochbaum/SingeliSort/README.md

     gcc -O3 bench.c
     ./a.out

-Exported functions are defined in src/sort.singeli, and their C prototypes appear at the bottom of sort.c.
+Exported functions are defined in src/sort.singeli, and their C prototypes appear at the bottom of sort.c: the arguments for sorts are array, length, aux (or scratch buffer), and possibly aux length in bytes.
 These are likely to change over time.

+## Overview

 Singeli sort currently hybridizes the following algorithms; all are used for `sort32` and other functions use subsets.
 The overall structure is that the glidesort layer may call quicksort, which calls the different base cases in various situations.